Select Page

 Stage Three: Development Coaches Course – Park, Pipe and Freeride

 This is the on-snow component to the Development Coaches Certification for freeskiers and snowboarders.
-This five-day course builds on coaching concepts introduced during the Intro to Coaching Seminar and the e-learning, taking them into a live environment, looking at two main aspects: i) coaching the athlete, and ii) coaching in the environment.
-The course is specific to the environment (i.e. park, pipe and freeride) not the discipline, so freeskiers and snowboarders will be working together for most parts.
+This five-day course and certification, builds on coaching concepts introduced during the Intro to Coaching Seminar and the e-learning, taking candidates into different areas of the resort, looking at two main aspects:

 Read more here.